Apple Parental Controls (iPhones and Other Apple Devices)

 • This feature is easy to find and enable:

-• ~Go to Settings, then General, and finally Accessibility.
-You’ll find “Guided Access” at the bottom.
-Switch it to “On,” create a four-digit passcode, and you’re ready to go
+• ~Go to "Settings" then "Accessibility."
+Scroll down to “Guided Access,” tap to turn it “On,” create a four-digit passcode, and you’re ready to go

-• Open the app your child is going to use, and then lock the phone into that app by simply pressing the home button three times.
+• Open the app your child is going to use, and then lock the phone into that app by triple-clicking the side button in the app you want to use.
 Now you’re in Guided Access mode

 • To disable buttons within the app, just use your finger to circle the areas on the screen you want to disable